 - Building a diversified portfolio with fractional shares alone takes a lot of time and effort.

 The Social platform for fractional investing – check out our Public app review.

 5. Open an account with a robo-advisor

-  🤸 How to do it: There are a number of different robo advisors to choose from, but two of my faves are Betterment and Wealthfront.
-(Both have low minimums, low fees, and lots of portfolio options.)
+How to do it: There are a number of different robo advisors to choose from, but some of my favorites are Wealthfront and Acorns.
 Once you create your account, you’ll answer some questions about your investment goals and risk tolerance.
 Then, your robo-advisor will automatically invest your money for you and manage your portfolio on an ongoing basis.

 - Makes it easy to start investing.

 - Takes the guesswork out of building a diversified portfolio.